Janus Lernutius

-Jan Leernout, Latinized Janus Lernutius (1545–1619) was a Latin poet from the Habsburg Netherlands (now Belgium).
+Jan Leernout, Latinized Janus Lernutius (1545–1619) was a Latin poet from the Spanish Netherlands (now Belgium).

 Life

 Leernout was born to a wealthy family in Bruges on 15 November 1545.
 He was educated in Ghent and Antwerp, and then at the University of Leuven.
 Around 1565 he travelled to Paris, where he became friends with Janus Dousa and Lucas Fruytier.
 The three encouraged one another in writing poetry, particularly translating epigrams from book 7 of the Greek Anthology into Latin.
 Lernutius also composed praises of the kisses and the eyes of Hyella.
 In July and August 1568 he visited Dousa at his castle in Noordwijk, near Leiden.
 In April 1570 he was again in Leuven, where he became friends with Justus Lipsius.
 During the early stages of the Dutch Revolt he sought refuge in Besançon, then for several months at the University of Dole, being present, together with Lipsius, when their friend Victor Giselinus (Ghyselinck) graduated Doctor of Medicine.
 He wrote a farewell elegy when Giselinus returned to the Low Countries, then himself travelled to Italy.
 On 1 July 1572 he sent Dousa an elegy on the bitterness of exile from Pavia.
 He travelled around Italy, spending time at Rome, and returned to Pavia late in 1573.
 The following spring, he set off for the Low Countries.

 On 17 October 1575, in the church of St Giles, Bruges, he married Marie Tortelboom, with whom he would have 12 children.
 In 1577 Lipsius visited him in Bruges before going to Leiden to take up his new post there; in the autumn of 1578 Lernutius and Giselinus went to visit Lipsius in Leiden.
 In 1577, Lernutius became an alderman on the city council, serving in various capacities until 1583.